History of Afghanistan: NATO's presence, the Emergency Loya Jirga, the Taliban's takeover and the Panjshir uprising

-After the May 2011 death of Osama bin Laden in Pakistan, many prominent Afghan figures began being assassinated, including Mohammed Daud Daud, Ahmad Wali Karzai, Jan Mohammad Khan, Ghulam Haider Hamidi, Burhanuddin Rabbani and others.
+After the May 2011 death of Osama bin Laden in Pakistan, many prominent Afghan figures began being assassinated, including Mohammed Daud Daud, Ahmed Wali Karzai, Jan Mohammad Khan, Ghulam Haider Hamidi, Burhanuddin Rabbani and others.
 Also in the same year, the Pakistani-Afghan border skirmishes intensified and many large scale attacks by the Pakistani-based Haqqani network took place across Afghanistan.
 This led to the United States warning Pakistan of a possible military action against the Haqqanis in the Federally Administered Tribal Areas.
 The U.S. blamed Pakistan's government, mainly Pakistani Army and its ISI spy network as the masterminds behind all of this.

 The U.S. ambassador to Pakistan, Cameron Munter, told Radio Pakistan that "The attack that took place in Kabul a few days ago, that was the work of the Haqqani network.
 There is evidence linking the Haqqani Network to the Pakistan government.
 This is something that must stop."
 Other top U.S. officials such as Hillary Clinton and Leon Panetta made similar statements.
-On October 16, 2011, "Operation Knife Edge" was launched by NATO and Afghan forces against the Haqqani network in south-eastern Afghanistan.
+On 16 October 2011, "Operation Knife Edge" was launched by NATO and Afghan forces against the Haqqani network in south-eastern Afghanistan.
 Afghan Defense Minister, Abdul Rahim Wardak, explained that the operation will "help eliminate the insurgents before they struck in areas along the troubled frontier".
 In November 2011, NATO forces attacked Pakistani soldiers in the Pakistan border region.
 In 2014, Ashraf Ghani was elected to be the president of Afghanistan.

 In 2021, the United States forces and allies withdrew from Afghanistan, which allowed the Taliban to intensify their insurgency.
 On 15 August 2021, as the Taliban entered Kabul, President Ghani fled to Tajikistan, and the U.S.-backed Afghan government collapsed.
 Anti-Taliban forces formed the National Resistance Front of Afghanistan and launched an uprising from the Panjshir Valley.

 On 7 September 2021 Taliban announced an interim government headed by Mohammad Hassan Akhund, although the government remained unrecognized internationally.

 Western countries have suspended most humanitarian aid to Afghanistan following the Taliban's takeover of the country in August 2021.
 The United States has frozen about $9 billion in assets belonging to the Afghan central bank, blocking the Taliban from accessing billions of dollars held in U.S. bank accounts.
 In October 2021, more than half of Afghanistan's 39 million people faced an acute food shortage.
 On 11 November 2021, the Human Rights Watch reported that Afghanistan is facing widespread famine due to collapsed economy and broken banking system.
 The UN World Food Program has also issued multiple warnings of worsening food insecurity.